 Common Stressors Among Siblings

 Another stressor that can be a danger to sibling relationships is money, specifically how much money should be spent on aging parent’s care.
 Brette Sember, author of The Complete Legal Guide to Senior Care, said most of these issues arise from not understanding the parent’s care needs.
-With many care options available – in-home caregivers, assisted living facilities, skilled nursing facilities, moving in with family, etc. – siblings may disagree over what is the best and most cost-efficient option for the parent.
+With many long-term care options available – in-home caregivers, assisted living facilities, skilled nursing facilities, moving in with family, etc. – siblings may disagree over what is the best and most cost-efficient option for the parent.
 Some may disagree over whether medical intervention is even needed.
 Many of these disagreements can be fueled by ongoing resentments of income disparities.

 “Money is a big, big issue, particularly when there may be enough left for inheritance after the parent passes,” Sember said.
 “All the sibling resentment you dealt with as a kid comes roaring back at this time.
 This is the time when power struggles in families come to the forefront.”